Regularmute/MTGCardTracker/README.md

 # MTG Card Tracker

-The application helps manage MTG cards and organize them into collections (e.g. "cubes") and decks.
-Users can update the amount of times a card has won or lost to help the owner of the cube to see how the cards and colors are performing.
-Cards in a collection also have a name and a color.

-The application has following features:

-Features for any user:
-* A user can log in, log out and create an account.
-* A user can browse collections, including decks and cards within the collections.
-  * The user can search, filter and sort the displays by Name, Color or Win rate.
-* A user can create a new empty collection of cards.

-Features for the creator of a collection, referred to as its 'owner':
-  * The owner can add cards to the collection.
-Each card is assigned a name, a color (including 'colorless'), victories and losses.
-(NOTE: Worth considering if more properties should be included from the start, in case adding new fields to the database may turn out difficult later.)
-  * The owner can adjust the properties of cards in their collection.
-  * The owner can remove cards from their collection.
-  * The owner can delete the collection.
-  * The owner can invite other users to use the collection.

-Features for users invited to use a collection (Including the owner):
-* An invited user can create a deck from the cards in the collection.
-* An invited user can update the amount of times cards in their deck have won or lost.
-  * Possible implementation is to let the user select multiple cards in their deck with checkboxes and simultaenously increment their Victories or Losses by one.
-This will prevent cards that weren't drawn in a game from having their win rate affected.

-I am planning to keep track of following databases with various values:
-* Users
-  * Username
-  * Password hash
-* Collections
-  * Creator (Refers to Users.id)
-  * Invited users (Refers to Users.id)
-* Decks
-  * Collection (Refers to Collection.id)
-  * Creator (Refers to Users.id)
-* Cards
-  * Collection (Refers to Collection.id, IMPORTANT to distinguish different instances of the same card in different collections.
-This makes it possible for the same card to have different amount of victories and losses in different collections.)
-  * Name
-  * Color(s)
-  * Victories
-  * Losses
-  * Win rate, calculated with [Victories / (Victories+Losses)]
-* Colors
-  * Collection (Refers to Collection.id for similar reasons as in the Cards table.
-Enables displaying the performance of a color in each collection.)
-  * Name (White, Blue, Black, Red, Green or Colorless)
-  * Win rate, calculated with [Total Victories of all Cards in the same Collection with the listed Color divided by the sum of those cards' Victories and Losses]
+<h2>Link to the application: <a href="https://card-tracker.fly.dev/"> Card Tracker </a> </h2>

+The application helps manage trading cards and organize them into collections (e.g. "cubes") and decks.
+Users can update the amount of times a card has won or lost to help the owner of the cube to see how the cards are performing.

+<h2>Current features</h2>
+The application currently has the following features:

+  * The user can log in, log out and create an account.
+  * The user can create a new empty collection of cards.
+  * The user can delete their collections.
+  * The user can add cards to their collection.
+    * Each card has a name, amount of wins, losses and a win rate percentage.
+    * Wins and losses can be incremented and decremented.
+  * The user can delete cards from their collection.
+  * A user can browse their collections and cards within the collections.

+<h2>Test ideas</h2>
+Some bugs may occur when testing, they are usually solved either by refreshing the page or by returning to an earlier page and trying the operation again.
+These will be fixed in the future.

+Some ways to test the current features:

+<h3>Registration</h3>

+  * The front page has a link to the registration page.
+    * Registering an account requires an username consisting of 1-60 english letters or numbers and a password of at least 6 characters
+    * After registering an account, the page should redirect back to the front page with the login form

+<h3>Logging in and out</h3>

+  * The front page should display the logged user's username, or the registration link for an unlogged user.
+  * The login form should work correctly and redirect the user to the front page after a successful operation.
+  * A logged user should be able to log out by clicking the link on the front page.
+    * After a successful logout operation the user should be redirected to the front page.

+<h3>Errors</h3>

+  * Error page should have a link to the front page and display an explanation of what caused the error.

+<h3>Collections</h3>

+  * The collection page should be accessible from the front page if and only if the user is logged in.
+  * Writing a name to the collection form and submitting should correctly create a new collection.
+    * The collection must have a name
+  * The collection page should display all of the user's collections.
+    * The collections should display a button to delete them, and deletion should remove the collection and the cards inside without affecting the other collections or their contents.
+  * The user can click a collection's name to access their unique page

+<h3>Cards</h3>

+  * A collection's page should display the form to add a card and a list of cards added to it.
+    * For a new collection, no cards should be visible.
+  * A card is added by typing its name into the form and submitting it.
+    * Trying to submit an empty form should return an error page.
+  * Each card should display their name, wins, losses and a win-rate percentage (rounded to two decimal places).
+The win-rate is 0% when the cards have no wins or losses marked.
+    * Currently there is a bug where wins and losses can go down into the negatives.
+  * Each card should display the following buttons (no button should affect the other cards in the collection):
+    * delete card: should remove the card from the collection.
+    * add win: should increment the card's wins and update its win rate.
+    * add loss: should increment the card's losses and update its win rate.
+    * remove win: should decrement the card's wins and update its win rate.
+    * remove loss: should decrement the card's losses and update its win rate.

+<h2>Planned features</h2>
+Possible ideas to expand the application:

+  * The creator of a collection can add other users as "players" to view the collection.
+  * The user can view any collections they've been invited to as players.
+  * The user can search for a card in a collection or deck by name or other property.
+  * The user can create a deck from the cards in a collection they have access to
+  * The user can sort cards by name, wins, losses, winrate and time added.
+  * The user can add multiple cards at once.
+  * The user can update multiple cards' wins or losses at once.
+  * The user can edit cards' names.
+  * More properties for the cards, such as mana cost, color or other attributes.
+  * Admin role functionality with more rights than a regular user (ability to see all users).

+<h2>Thank you very much for taking the time to inspect my application!</h2>